gautam-sharma1/redis-grpc-client/README.md

 ## About

-The redislightning-server is a library written purely in C++, utilizing gRPC as its communication layer.
+The redisgrpc-server is a library written purely in C++, utilizing gRPC as its communication layer.
 Despite its small size, this library is powerful and suitable for use in production environments.
 The aim is to provide developers with the best possible experience while maintaining extreme speed and efficiency.

 ## Contributing

-Contributions to redislightning are welcome!
+Contributions to redisgrpc are welcome!
 Whether it's reporting bugs, suggesting new features, or contributing code, your input is valuable.

 ## License